IMF says talks constructive on possible Egypt aid deal

 "We've had very good progress, and we had very constructive discussions," Masood Ahmed, director of the IMF's Middle East and Central Asia department, told reporters after meeting Prime Minister Hisham Kandil in Cairo.

-Both sides agreed on the need to support a national program that addresses Egypt's economic challenges, he said, and in a later statement he welcomed the authorities' determination to move forward with an economic reform program.
+Both sides agreed on the need to support a national programme that addresses Egypt's economic challenges, he said, and in a later statement he welcomed the authorities' determination to move forward with an economic reform programme.

 "We agreed that our discussions would continue diligently over the coming weeks with the aim of reaching agreement on possible financial support from the IMF," he said.